-In Fujifilm v AbbVie [2017], the Court of Appeal confirmed the availability of "Arrow declarations" (named after the case of Arrow Generics v Merck [2007] where they were first granted in 2007).
+The Court of Appeal in Mexichem v Honeywell [2020] confirmed the availability of "Arrow declarations" (named after the case of Arrow Generics v Merck [2007] where they were first granted in 2007).
 Arrow declarations are a discretionary remedy which may be used to clear the way in cases where, because the patents potentially blocking a new product or process are not yet granted, a declaration of non-infringement would not be available.
-Such declarations provide that the intended product or process was known or obvious at the priority date of the patent application of concern.
-As and when the patent is granted, the Arrow declaration will operate as a "Gillette" defence to any future infringement action: if the product or process is known or obvious, then so also is the patent it is alleged to infringe.
+Such declarations provide that the intended product or process was known or obvious at the priority date of the patent in suit.
+As and when the patent is granted, the Arrow declaration will operate as a defence to any future infringement action: if the product or process is known or obvious, then so also is the patent it is alleged to infringe.